MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/customize-sss.md

 **Show or hide sections to the playlist content**

 Select which content to display in your SharePoint Success Site by [hiding and showing](/office365/customlearning/custom_hideshowsub) subcategories of content.
 For example, if you don't want users to have access to the Advanced site creation section, you can hide that subcategory so it won't be visible to end-users.
-Decide which content is appropriate for the purpose of your SharePoint Success Site.
+Decide which content is appropriate for your SharePoint Success Site.

 > [!IMPORTANT]
 > Hiding playlists does not hide the associated page in the SharePoint Success Site, nor will adding custom playlists automatically create site pages for them.
 [Add](https://support.microsoft.com/office/create-and-use-modern-pages-on-a-sharepoint-site-b3d46deb-27a6-4b1e-87b8-df851e503dec#bkmk_addpage) or [delete](https://support.microsoft.com/office/delete-a-page-from-a-sharepoint-site-1d4197b8-31b6-460d-906b-3fb492a51db1) pages within the site as needed.